-As stated in section 1.4 pipelines, rail, barges and tankers are the primary modes of transporting crude oil products from source to markets in North America.
+As stated in section 1.4, pipelines, rail, barges and tankers are the primary modes of transporting crude oil products from source to markets in North America.
 Canada produced roughly 1.2 billion barrels in 2012 (approximately 3.5 mbl/d), 55 percent of which were oil sands products (upgraded bitumen and non-upgraded bitumen) (CNEB, 2012).
 As of 2011, 65 percent of Canadian crude oil production was destined for the U.S (CNEB, 2012; EIA, 2012).
-The most widely used mode of exporting Canadian crude oil to the U.S. is the use of pipelines.
+Currently, the most widely used mode of exporting Canadian crude oil to the U.S. is the use of pipelines.
 Canada exported 89 percent of its crude oil via pipelines, 10.8 percent via marine transportation and 0.2 percent via rail (CNEB, 2012).
-However, due to environmental and political challenges to pipeline expansion, the use of rail is rapidly growing (EIA, 2013; CNEB, 2012).
-From 2007 to 2011, the use of pipelines grew by only 5.3 percent yearly and use of marine (tankers and barges) shrank by 2.4 percent yearly, while use of rail has increased by over 7000 percent yearly (EIA, 2013; CNEB, 2012).
-The rapid growth in use of rail stems from the facts that almost no crude oil was transported via rail in 2007 and 2008 (EIA, 2013; CNEB, 2012).
+However, due to environmental and political challenges to pipeline expansion, the use of rail as an alternate mode of transport is rapidly growing (EIA, 2013; CNEB, 2012).
+From 2007 to 2011, the use of pipelines grew by only 5.3 percent yearly and use of marine (tankers and barges) shrank by 2.4 percent yearly; meanwhile, use of rail has increased by over 7000 percent yearly (EIA, 2013; CNEB, 2012).
+The apparently phenomenal growth in use of rail stems from the fact that almost no crude oil was transported via rail prior to 2009 (EIA, 2013; CNEB, 2012).

-The U.S. accounts for 97 percent of Canadian crude oil export (CNEB, 2012).
-In 2012 Canada's crude oil export to the U.S. included conventional light (30 < API), conventional medium (25 < API < 30), conventional heavy (API < 25), synthetic (upgraded bitumen or upgraded heavy crude oil of any API), and blended bitumen (bitumen blended with light hydrocarbons and/or synthetic crude oil) (CNEB, 2012).
-As of the 3rd quarter of 2012, oil sands products were the largest type of crude oil product exported to the U.S. (31 percent), followed by conventional heavy (24 percent), synthetic (24 percent), conventional light (18 percent) and conventional medium (3 percent) (CNEB, 2012).
-This makes the U.S. consumer of 99 percent of the Canadian oil sands crude products destined for export (CNEB, 2012).
-There are major policy and research gaps related to transportation of oil sands products (pipelines, rail or marine) that must addressed in order for both the policy makers and governmental organizations to assess ecological, environmental, social and economic risks and uncertainties surrounding integration of oil sands products into the global economy.
-Sections 8.8 and 9 outline major gaps in both policy and research.
+The U.S. market accounts for 97 percent of Canadian crude oil export (CNEB, 2012).
+In 2012, Canada's crude oil export to the U.S. included conventional light (API < 30), conventional medium (25 < API < 30), conventional heavy (API < 25), synthetic (upgraded bitumen or upgraded heavy crude oil of any API), and blended bitumen (bitumen blended with light hydrocarbons and/or synthetic crude oil) (CNEB, 2012).
+As of the 3rd quarter of 2012, oil sands products were the most prevalent type of crude oil product exported to the U.S. (31 percent), followed by conventional heavy (24 percent), synthetic (24 percent), conventional light (18 percent) and conventional medium (3 percent) (CNEB, 2012).
+The U.S. consumes 99 percent of the Canadian oil sands crude products destined for export (CNEB, 2012).

+Major policy and research gaps exist related to transportation of oil sands products via all means of conveyance.
+These should be addressed to provide policy makers and governmental organizations a sound and informed basis for evaluating the environmental, social and economic tradeoffs related to integration of oil sands products into the global energy economy.
+Sections 8.8 and 9 provide an overview of some of the identified gaps in both policy and research.